thinkshout/thinkshout/blog/_posts/2018-08-08-user-research.md

   1. Site visitors are not finding something that directly serves them and their needs or interests, often because...
   2. Your strategy is guided by “gut feelings” of decision-makers or other incomplete data.

-If this all sounds familiar, user research will bring the focus back to your end-user and will serve as an invaluable tool to get to the root of all of this!
+If this all sounds familiar, user research will bring the focus back to your end-user and will serve as an invaluable tool to get to the root of your lack of engagement!

 There are a number of ways to go about user research.
 The primary tools we utilize are interviews (in-person or over the phone), and/or sending out a survey to an email list.
 ThinkShout has found that we’ve garnered the most comprehensive results when combining both methods.
 The following are some tips to help you successfully conduct user research at your organization.